jrockway/opinionated-server/README.md

 of Jaeger" or "use logrus instead of zap" will not be accepted.
 It is not worth making someone decide which of the 8 million possible libraries they should use.
 I already picked.

-Patches that add useful metrics, make it easier to run TLS, etc. would be greatly appreciated.
+Patches that add useful metrics, make it easier to run TLS for local testing, etc. would be greatly appreciated.